mrbrant89/wokedissident/_posts/2025/04/2025-04-21-reagan-to-biden-immigration.md

 - Desperate
 - Or just born in the wrong country

-...you get the border wall, the detention bed, or the asylum backlog from hell.
+...you get the border wall, the detention bed, the asylum backlog from hell - or if you have [a soccer tattoo you just might get sent to CECOT to die](https://wokedissident.com/2025/constitution-dead-ice-disappearances#cecot-is-a-death-camp-but-they-torture-you-first).

-You got it.
-Time to follow the money—and the missiles.

 ## Executive Failure: Every President Built This Crisis